Why Should I Use To-Do Lists in Project Management Software?

-The biggest drawback of to-do lists is their inability to account for all of the dependencies inherent to projects.
+The biggest drawback of to-do lists is their inability to account for all of the projects' dependencies.
 These lists don’t allow you to see how tasks connect.

 Without functionality such as the ability to create predecessors and successors, you can’t view and manage the critical path.
 That means that when one task slips, it can be very difficult to understand the impact on the other tasks and the overall project.

-It can also be more difficult to coordinate resources and tasks that are interdependent and to make sure resource loading occurs properly.
+It can also be challenging to coordinate resources and tasks that are interdependent and to make sure resource loading occurs properly.

 Many free project management software solutions only offer to-do list task management.
-That means they don’t support other key project functions such as risk and change management, project analysis and reporting, and decision making.
+This means they don’t support other project functions such as risk and change management, project analysis and reporting, and decision making.

 The bottom line is that to-do lists are great for task management but not project management.
-In other words, as the project manager, you need more advanced tools such as Gantt charts to manage the project as a whole.
+As the project manager, you need more advanced tools such as Gantt charts to manage the project as a whole.
 But each team member may find the use of to-do lists beneficial for managing their short-term workload.

-For this reason, your ideal project management software should be capable of supporting multiple views so that you can see the project as a whole or quickly see a list of tasks to be completed.
-This not only allows the software to support different team members’ needs but also enables to-do lists to automatically update and adjust as dependencies change.
+For this reason, your ideal project management software should be capable of supporting multiple views so that you can see either the project as a whole or a list of tasks to be completed.
+This allows the software to support different team members’ needs and enables to-do lists to automatically update and adjust as dependencies change.

-For example, imagine your designer Billy has a list of 10 tasks to complete for this week.
-But suddenly you’ve got a rush order for a new project, and you’ve been told the publishing date on another one has been delayed 2 weeks.
+For example, imagine your designer has a list of 10 tasks to complete for this week.
+But suddenly you’ve got a rush order for a new project, and you’ve been told the publishing date on another one has been delayed by two weeks.

 In your view of the overall, interrelated schedule, you can easily move around work and schedule dates to accommodate these new changes.
-But if Billy is still working off a paper or static task list, he might not be aware of the changes and will keep working on the wrong activities.
+But if your designer is still working off a paper or static task list, they might not be aware of the changes and will keep working on the wrong activities.

-By having both project views integrated within your software, as you change timelines, Billy’s task list will automatically update.
-So your team will always be working on the correct tasks at the correct time.
+By having both project views integrated within your software, as you change timelines, the designer task list will automatically update.
+Your team will always be working on the correct tasks at the correct time.

-To make to-do lists even more useful, you can set your software up to automatically email a to-do list to members of your team.
+To make to-do lists even more useful, you can set your software to automatically email a to-do list to your team members.
 For instance, every morning, each team member can receive an email from your project software that outlines:

 - Tasks planned for that day